HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 • Ongoing testing is part of any plant nursery’s life, but it’s hard for a small business to do complex Research & Development with so many variables.

 • Some home growers have had good results with some plants.
-Jonathan Sheppard grows Cosmos in his garden polytunnel, and recommends Melcourt SylvaGrow.
-He is enthusiastic about peat free, but is straightforward when he acknowledges that while “decent plants can be grown entirely without peat, in terms of plant health I wouldn’t really like to comment as I can’t base this on any science.”
+Jonathan Sheppard grows RHS Show quality Cosmos in his garden polytunnel, and recommends Melcourt SylvaGrow.
+He is enthusiastic about peat free, but he acknowledges that while “decent plants can be grown entirely without peat, in terms of plant health I wouldn’t really like to comment as I can’t base this on any science.”

-• Sam Rivers, the bravest technical manager in the potting soil industry, points out that if we could predict the weather each year, we could adjust peat free potting mixes on a yearly basis to accommodate drought or drizzle.
+• Sam Rivers, the bravest technical manager in the potting soil industry, points out that if we could predict the weather each year, we could use different peat free potting mixes on a yearly basis to accommodate drought or drizzle.

 Nikki Barker is literally our favourite RHS Peat Free Transition Coordinator, and she is at work here, so we mean no harassment.